-- Work within the guidance provided by the Special Educational Needs and Disabilities (SEND) Code of Practice 2014: 0-25 years. - Make reasonable adjustments outlined in the school's Accessibility Plan to enable all children to have full access to all elements of the school curriculum and physical environment. - Ensure a high level of staff expertise some of which on a specialist level to meet pupil need, through well targeted continuing professional development and rigorous pupil progress system. - Ensure all children have access to the National Curriculum with staff working collaboratively to identify and remove barriers to learning. - Deliver Quality First Teaching: differentiated/personalised teaching for pupils who have or may have SEND in order to overcome all barriers to learning, close identified gaps in knowledge and increase rates of progress. - Ensure all staff adhere to and understand the consistent whole-school approach to identifying children with SEND. - Work in partnership with parents and outside agencies to meet the needs of the child using a holistic approach to SEND which focuses on the 'whole' child. - Regularly monitor and evaluate the child's learning journey.
-Outcomes are monitored through a fourpart cycle of Asses-Plan-Do-Review (The Graduated Approach), with effective record keeping and communication utilised to ensure all adults involved around the child are frequently updated. - Consult parents/carers and other agencies when a child with significant needs may be assessed for an Education and Health Care Plan (EHCP).
+- Work within the guidance provided by the Special Educational Needs and Disabilities (SEND) Code of Practice 2014: 0-25 years. - To make reasonable adjustments outlined in the school's Accessibility Plan to enable all children to have full access to all elements of the school curriculum and physical environment. - To ensure a high level of staff expertise some of which on a specialist level to meet pupil need, through well targeted continuing professional development and rigorous pupil progress system. - All children have access to the National Curriculum, staff work collaboratively to identify and remove barriers to learning. - Quality First Teaching, differentiated/personalised for pupils who have or may have SEND in order to overcome all barriers to learning, close previous gaps in knowledge and increase rates of progress. - Making sure all staff adhere to and understand the consistent whole-school approach to identifying children with SEND. - Working in partnership with parents and outside agencies to meet the needs of the child, using a holistic approach to SEND focusing on the 'whole' child.

+- Regular monitoring and evaluating the child's learning journey.
+The outcomes would be monitored through a four part cycle of Assess-Plan-Do-Review (The Graduated Approach).
+Effective record keeping and communication to ensure all adults involved around the child are frequently updated. - Consulting parents and other agencies when a child with significant needs may be assessed for an Education and Health Care Plan (EHCP).